Can the ICBC Request Medical Records?

 What If Your Medical Status Changes?

 Your doctor can always submit addendum forms later on, should your medical status change from the original diagnosis, treatment, disability level, or prognosis.
 Sometimes supporting documents may become necessary to prove or disprove a “material fact” related to your case.
-If there is a dispute or persistent requests for more medical information, it is best to have an ICBC lawyer from Preszler Law Firm help determine which medical records you are required to provide.
+If there is a dispute or persistent requests for more medical information, it is best to have an ICBC lawyer from Preszler Injury Lawyers help determine which medical records you are required to provide.